Provable Training Set Debugging for Linear Regression: PROBLEM FORMULATION

-To our knowledge, such weighted $M$-estimators have not previously shown up in robust statistics.
-Indeed, in classical settings, one usually assumes that data are drawn i.i.d.\ from a fixed distribution---in our case, although the data are drawn from a mixture distribution, we actually know which points come from which components of the mixture.
-Thus, it makes sense to use a different loss function for elements from the distinct pools.
+where the weight parameter $\eta > 0$ determines the relative importance of the two data pools.
+The objective function applies the usual squared loss to the points in the second pool and introduces the additional variable $\gamma$ to help identify bugs in the first pool.
+Furthermore, the $\ell_1$-penalty encourages $\gammahat$ to be sparse, since we are working in settings where the number of outliers is relatively small compared to the total number of data points.
+Note that the objective function~\eqref{EqnObj2} may equivalently be formulated as a weighted sum of $M$-estimators applied to the first and second pools, where the loss for the first pool is the robust Huber loss and the loss for the second pool is the squared loss (cf.\ Proposition~\ref{PropWeightedM} in Appendix~\ref{sec:app-additional-discussion}).

-\paragraph{\textbf{Lasso reformulation:}} Recall that our main goal is to estimate $\gammastar$ rather than $\betastar$.
-This is unlike previous work, which either focuses on estimating $(\betastar, \gammastar)$ jointly~\cite{she2011outlier},~\cite{nguyen2013robust}, or estimating only $\betastar$~\cite{foygel2014corrupted}.
-Thus, we will restrict our attention to $\gamma^*$ by reformulating the objectives appropriately.
+\textbf{Lasso Reformulation:} Recall that our main goal is to estimate (the support of) $\gammastar$ rather than $\betastar$.
+Thus, we will restrict our attention to $\gammastar$ by reformulating the objectives appropriately.
+We first introduce some notation: Define the stacked vectors/matrices